 Find valuable information about placing children for adoption together

-Most private Texas adoption agencies specialize in newborn and infant adoption, with state agencies focusing on toddlers and older children.
-However, Legacy believes in supporting our expectant mothers’ most crucial needs.
-If you are considering adoption for both your baby and their sibling (or siblings), we can help.
+Most private Texas adoption agencies specialize in newborn and infant adoption, while state agencies focus on toddlers and older children who are removed from their parents for various reasons.
+However, Legacy believes in supporting mothers, no matter what their needs.
+If you are considering adoption for both your baby and their sibling or siblings, we can help.

 Reasons a mother may explore placing children for adoption together

-You may simply want a better life for your children than you can provide.
-Many women realize this when their baby is in utero, but others may not until their child is a bit older.
+For some women, motherhood just turns out to be a lot harder than they expected, and they love their children so much they want a better life for them than they can provide.
+Many women realize this before their children are born, but others may not until their child is a bit older.

-Important things to consider when placing an older child for adoption
+Important things to consider with older child and toddler adoption

-However, it is important to note the complications in placing children for adoption together, especially for the older child.
+However, it’s important to be sensitive to certain factors in placing children for adoption together, especially when it comes to an older child.

 - Adoptive parents of older children will need additional counseling, training and education.
-Many of Legacy’s waiting families would still welcome this endeavor, but others have prepared themselves for newborn adoption.
+Many of Legacy’s waiting families would welcome two or more children with loving arms, while others have prepared themselves for newborn adoption.

 - The health, family history and custody arrangements of the older child need to be considered at a greater level than infant adoption.

-If you have questions about placing children for adoption together, please call us at (817) 899-5000.
-A Legacy counselor can talk with you about your options and connect you with the support you need.
+If you have questions about placing children for adoption together, please call us at (817) 704-0239.
+Talking to a Texas adoptions counselor at Legacy is free, and you will be connected to the medical, financial and legal support you may need.